BoKuWaBaKa/LinkedIn-Scraper/README.md

 3. **Update the `driver_path` variable in the `SELENIUM/app.py` file, depending on the web browser you wish to use.
 I have provided the drivers for Chrome and Edge with this repository.
 (Versions may vary, so you can download the latest version of your web-driver from the internet.)**
     ```python
     example: (for me it was)
-    driver_path = r"D:\Users\HP\Desktop\PPPP\SELENIUM\chromedriver-win64\chromedriver.exe"
+    driver_path = r"D:\linkedin-data-fetcher-master\SELENIUM\edgedriver_win64\msedgedriver.exe"
     ```

 4. **Update the argument of `username.send_keys` and `pword.send_keys` in the `SELENIUM/app.py` file with your own Linkedin E-mail and Password**

-5. **Run the backend server: (make sure to be on the path /SELENIUM)**
+5. **Run the backend server: (make sure to be on the path `\SELENIUM`)**
     ```python
     python app.py
     ```

 ### Code Explanation

-- **get_linkedin_data(company)**: This function uses Selenium to log into LinkedIn and fetch the number of followers and employees for a specified company.
+- **`get_linkedin_data(company)`**: This function uses Selenium to log into LinkedIn and fetch the number of followers and employees for a specified company.
 It handles the login process, navigates to the company's LinkedIn page, scrapes the data, and returns it as a dictionary.
 - **API Endpoint `/api/data`**: This POST endpoint receives a JSON object with the company name, calls the `get_linkedin_data` function, and returns the scraped data as a JSON response.

 ## Frontend